noriyoshiabe/NASequencer/doc/en/mml.md

 ### Marker
 Inserts a marker.
-Acts as separator of sections for repeat play if repeat state on the player is [Repeat Marker](../operation_manual.md#Repeat_Marker).
+Acts as separator of sections for repeat play if [Repeat State](general.md#Repeat State) on the player is Repeat Marker.
 Exported to Standard MIDI File as Marker(FF 06h) in first MTrk chunk.

 ```